 Appropriate proposals might include: curricular redesign with an emphasis on diversity, equity, inclusion, and belonging (DEIB); or inviting a panel of experts (via Zoom where public health conditions require) to speak in a course, seminar or symposium and also meet informally with faculty and/or students to discuss DEIB within the academy.

-Examples of what might be funded through the Belonging at Yale grants for faculty:
+Examples of what might be funded through the Belonging at Yale grants for faculty include:

 - The Poorvu Center sponsors a visit from a professor of biological sciences who speaks about diversity and equity on a national level, addressing campus strategies for DEI in a lunchtime roundtable, a workshop, and visits with students in a department.

-- RITM supports a one-day symposium focusing on the work of a scholar of Latinx literature at another Ivy League university; the following morning, the department chair invites interested junior faculty to breakfast to discuss mentoring, publishing, “invisible labor,” and career advancement.
+- RITM supports a one-day symposium focusing on the work of a scholar of Latinx literature at another Ivy League university; the following morning, the department chair hosts a junior faculty breakfast with the visitor to discuss mentoring, publishing, “invisible labor,” and career advancement.

 The Grants for Diversity, Equity, Inclusion, and Belonging are an initiative of Belonging at Yale and is a partnership with the Office of the Secretary and Vice President for Student Life, which offers similar grant support for students and student organizations.

-To apply for funding, please complete the application on the RITM website.
+To apply for funding, please click here to complete the DEIB Faculty Grant Application.
 Proposals will be reviewed on a rolling basis.